Mount Hancock - North Peak.

 Stream context

-Route water note: Yes - streams along Hancock Notch and Cedar Brook Trails in first half of loop.
+Route note: Yes - streams along Hancock Notch and Cedar Brook Trails in first half of loop.

-No Current Core Data
+Hancock Branch No Current Live Data

 USGS Historical